M-I-C… K-E-Y… T-H-O-N-G: A Brief About Being Brand Appropriate

 They were a great, quality product – just not appropriate at Starbucks.

-Disney: France – Built in 1992, originally called Euro Disney – the resort was rebranded Disneyland Paris in 1995 in effort to shake off poor attendance and some of the protests associated with the parks opening.
+Disney: France – Built in 1992, originally called Euro Disney – the resort was rebranded Disneyland Paris in 1995 in an effort to shake off poor attendance and some of the protests associated with the parks opening.

 The re-branding must have worked as of last year Disneyland Paris was Europe’s most popular attraction – with more visitors than the Eiffel Tower and the Louvre combined.
 In ’07 14.5 million guests visited Disneyland Paris.